 After our death, we’ll remember what we

 truly are, we’ll forgive this fading dream

 can we know where we truly stand.

-Whatever appears in mind, body, or emotions,
+Whatever arises in mind, body, or emotions

-watching children at play.
+old man watching children at play

 One after another, each will cross over

-But please forgive my indulgence here –
+Please forgive my indulgence here,

 my sand has now poured through.